WPS12TA/Li-Ion_BatteryProtector_TasmotaSocket/README.md

 # Li-Ion_BatteryProtector_TasmotaSocket
-This is designed to terminate the final stages of Li-Ion battery chargers as they 'Top Office the battery on charging.
+This Berry script running on a Tasmota ESP32 mains socket, is designed to terminate the final stages of Li-Ion battery chargers as they 'Top Off' a battery on charging.
+In theory, this should improve the life of an eBike battery.